IIUM Repository

 Synthesis and characterization of nickel boride nanoparticles for energy conversion catalyst materials – the effect of annealing temperature

-Kharboot, Layla Haythoor and Hui, Xin Lim and Abu Bakar, Tuty Asma and Mohd Najib, Abdillah Sani and Mohd Nor, Nur Safwati and Nordin, Norhuda Hidayah and Fadil, Nor Akmal (2023) Synthesis and characterization of nickel boride nanoparticles for energy conversion catalyst materials – the effect of annealing temperature.
-Materials Today: Proceedings.
-(In Press)
+Kharboot, Layla Haythoor and Hui, Xin Lim and Abu Bakar, Tuty Asma and Mohd Najib, Abdillah Sani and Mohd Nor, Nur Safwati and Nordin, Norhuda Hidayah and Fadil, Nor Akmal (2024) Synthesis and characterization of nickel boride nanoparticles for energy conversion catalyst materials – the effect of annealing temperature.
+In: UNSPECIFIED.

 [img]